inmo-jang/space-simulator-doc/docs/source/pages/concepts.rst

 Decision-making Plug-in  (``/plugins/..``)
 ----------------------------------------------------

-The SPACE simulator allows users to switch decision-making algorithms by simply modifying the ``config.yaml`` file, treating it as a plugin (see :doc:`Setting config.yaml <tutorials/tutorial_config>`).
+The SPACE simulator allows users to switch decision-making algorithms by simply modifying the ``config.yaml`` file, treating it as a plugin (see :doc:`Setting config.yaml <tutorials/setting_config/changing_plugin>`).

 Currently, some decision-making plugins are implemented such as CBBA and GRAPE (see :doc:`Decision-Making Plugins <plugin_index>`).

-Users have the flexibility to implement custom decision-making algorithms as separate Python plugins (see :doc:`Adding a Custom Plugin <tutorials/tutorial_plugin>`).
+Users have the flexibility to implement custom decision-making algorithms as separate Python plugins (see :ref:`tutorial_custom_plugin`).